ypark9/yopa.page/content/blog/2026-02-09-Why-Do-Python-Experts-Use-the-Property-Decorator.md

     print(e)  # can't set attribute
 ```

 This behavior allows developers to protect sensitive or critical data (like IDs, timestamps, or derived values) from being accidentally overwritten by external code.
-It effectively isolates the internal logic from external interference, reducing bugs and making the code more robust.
+It effectively isolates the internal logic from external interference.

 ## Conclusion

-While it might seem like a small syntactic sugar, the `@property` decorator is a powerful tool for encapsulation.
-It allows you to maintain the clean interface of simple attributes while keeping the power and safety of dynamic functions in the background.
-Using it correctly not only prevents bugs but also makes your code structure appear more professional and polished.
+While it might seem like a small syntactic sugar, the `@property` decorator is a something you need to consider for encapsulation.
+It allows you to maintain the clean interface of simple attributes while keeping the safety of dynamic functions in the background.